 "I can't understand why this is not taken seriously in Texas right now," Jamie Dantzscher, an Olympic bronze medal gymnast who was abused by Nassar told NBC News.

-Rangers, meanwhile, defended their efforts.
+The Texas Rangers, meanwhile, defended their efforts.

 "They are interviewing and looking at evidence along with potential offenses," said prosecutor Stephanie Stroud of the Walker County district attorney's office to CNN.
 "This is a big task.
 It is multifaceted, and it spans a long period of time and that's why the investigation is taking time."